 Richard has performed at the Royal Albert Hall as a soloist and twice as a conductor at the Mountbatten Festival of Music.
 He composed The Forces Anthem to Her Majesty which was performed live on television by over 3,000 service personnel in the presence of HM The Queen on the occasion of her Diamond Jubilee celebrations, and his original composition Am Sailing to Westward, which depicts in words and music the fateful story of HMS Trinidad, was performed live at the Mountbatten Festival of Music 2012.
 His most recent composition, Sleep, Beneath the Wave, was written to commemorate the 101 former pupils of the Royal Hospital School who lost their lives at the Battle of Jutland.

-Richard is now endeavouring to put down roots in Suffolk together with wife, Steph, and their 3 children.
+Richard currently resides in Suffolk with wife, Steph, and their 3 children.

 When Peter Hyland took charge in 1994, SCWB still in its infancy as a wind band - up until this time it had been a conventional brass band with roots in Redbridge Concert Brass.
 In 1996 it formally become known as the Southampton Concert Wind Band.